zepgram/magento2-fast-vm/Readme.md

 ### NFS
 Recommended for ``root`` and ``app`` path<br>
-The most stable option, less performant than rsync but files update is multilateral.
+The most stable option, less performant than rsync but files update is multilateral, there is nothing you can just enjoy NFS native performance.

 [See NFS option](https://www.vagrantup.com/docs/synced-folders/nfs.html)